BDC Hamburger Icon

 • Perfecting a licensing agreement

-• Consulting professionals for help and guidance.
+• Consulting professionals for help and guidance

 Contract manufacturing

 Contract manufacturing firms will produce a specific quantity of your product for a set fee.
-Contract manufacturing may make sense for startups and solopreneurs who must amass product inventory.
+This approach may make sense for startups and solopreneurs who must amass product inventory.
 It also allows them to entrust the entire creation process to one entity without spending money on manufacturing equipment.
+However, these firms vary widely by industry, so do your research to make sure you find the best partner for your invention.

 Starting a business